SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

   algorithm-dependent.
 * `qmin`: Defines the maximum value possible for the adaptive q.
 Defaults are algorithm-dependent.
+* `qsteady_min`: Defines the minimum for the range around 1 where the timestep is held constant.
+Defaults are algorithm-dependent.
+* `qsteady_max`: Defines the maximum for the range around 1 where the timestep is held constant.
+Defaults are algorithm-dependent.
 * `qoldinit`: The initial `qold` in stabilization stepping.
 Defaults are algorithm-dependent.